Use multiple perspectives to learn about archaeology

 Humanities Electives

-- This course is an essential primer in ancient Egyptian civilization and culture, including the accuracy of current popular perceptions of ancient Egypt, as well as its legacy and impact on the modern world.
-Using ancient Egyptian texts and archaeology as a basis, this course surveys the political and social history of ancient Egypt from its beginnings to the arrival of the Greeks the Great (5000-332 BC).
-Topics include: anthropological origins and ethnicities, political and historical development, geography, social institutions, pyramids, status of women, religion and magic, daily life activities, language and writing, science, technology, and medicine.
-The class will also consider how the modern west interprets Egypt as a major contributor to the development of western civilization, viewing itself in many ways as an heir of Egyptian culture, while at the same time it categorizes much of it as culturally alien and otherly.
+This course provides an essential introduction to ancient Egyptian civilization.
+Using Egyptian landscape archaeology and concepts drawn from environmental archaeology as a basis, it explores issues related to the land and environment, as well as political and social history.
+By placing Egypt on the nexus of ancient African and Near Eastern civilizations, it considers its connections to both, i.e., Egypt as Africa, Egypt as Near East.
+Topics include: geography and environment, exploitation and development of land and natural resources, the river and flood regime, cities, anthropological origins and ethnicities, historical development, social institutions, status of women, religion and magic, daily life, language, writing, and more.
+The class will also consider how the modern West interprets Egypt as a major contributor to the development of western civilization, viewing itself in many ways as a legitimate heir of Egyptian culture, and yet at the same time, it categorizes much of it as culturally alien and otherly.

 HPCP 101: Introduction to Historic Preservation